mmomtchev/guerilla-slides/guerilla-slides-2024-dotjs.md

 import { Magick } from '@abracadabra/ImageMagick';
 ```

-Works both in Node.js and in the browser.
+Works both in Node.js and in the browser

 [comment]: # (!!!)